broadinstitute/gnomad-blog/content/posts/2021-09-using-the-gnomad-ancestry-principal-components-analysis-loadings-and-random-forest-classifier-on-your-dataset.md

 )

 # Assign global ancestry using the gnomAD RF model and PC project scores
-# Loading of the v2 RF model requires an older version of scikit-learn, this can be installed using pip install -U scikit-learn==0.21.3
 with hl.hadoop_open(path_to_gnomad_rf, "rb") as f:
     fit = pickle.load(f)